 Everything’s bigger and better in Texas, including the food trucks.
 Serving options ranging from hamburgers to halal, food trucks offer culinary innovations at a small fraction of restaurant prices.
 These trucks allow chefs boundless opportunities by eliminating the need for the high overhead costs associated with a traditional restaurant, fostering adventurous and unique menus.
 Accordingly, chefs-turned-entrepreneurs have expanded within America’s major cities, and many of these visionaries call Texas home.
+It’s no wonder that Texas food handlers licenses are in such high demand.
 The following list includes the best food trucks in Texas, jointly ranked by customers and experts.
 If you find yourself in one of these cities, stop by these trucks for the perfect snack, dessert, or to-go meal!

 If you think waffles are only a breakfast food, you better think again.
 The Waffle Bus, located in Houston, Texas, prides itself on its vast, waffle-intensive menu.
 Owner Phi Nguyen’s creations include sweet and savory alike, making it impossible for even the most stubborn pancake-devotee to not walk away with a changed heart.
 Some of the Waffle Bus’s greatest accolades come from its signature “Fryder,” which makes use of two crispy waffle fries to encompass a heap of delicious fried chicken.
 If you’re not in the mood for a full meal, the truck also offers items like a strawberry irish creme brulee waffle, which tastes every bit as good as it sounds.
 The food truck has been featured on Food Network and the Cooking Channel and is the recipient of several food awards, so you know you’re getting the real deal when you hop on-board the Waffle Bus.